opentok/Opentok-Python-SDK/sample/Cloud/README.md

     return '', 201
 ```

-The list of events is shown in the /events test page.
-That is a simple template page showing the events that
+The list of events is displayed in the /events test page (<http://localhost:5000/events>).
+That is
-we have stored in the EVENTS list so far.
+a simple template page showing the events that are stored in the `EVENTS` list.

 ### Sending signals

-In the sample app we register a url (/signal) to send signals to a specific connection in a session.
-That url is used from
+In the sample app we register a URL (/signal) to send signals to a specific connection in a session.
-the /events page.
-The content of the signal is fixed in the sample app but you can change it for your specific use case.
+That URL is called from the /events (<http://localhost:5000/events>) page.
+The content of the signal
+is fixed in the sample app, but you can change it for your specific use case:

 ```python
 @app.route("/signal", methods = ['POST'])